-The INSPIRE package includes seven strategies that together provide an overarching framework for ending violence against children.
+The INSPIRE package includes seven strategies that together provide an overarching framework for ending violence against children and preventing vulnerability in children and families.
 Each strategy is accompanied by a key goal, the rationale for the strategy, its potential effects on preventing violence against children, and specific approaches (including types of programs, practices, and policies) that advance the strategy.